Getting Started with JWST Proposing

 - Use the JWST Interactive Sensitivity Tool (JIST) for an estimate of the signal-to-noise value for a given source flux density and exposure time for your chosen instrument observing mode(s).

 - If you are planning to observe particularly faint targets, assess whether your observations will be background limited.
-The Backgrounds Tool will be helpful for visualizing how the background changes over time and how significantly the target visibility is constrained by this.
+The JWST Backgrounds Tool will be helpful for visualizing how the background changes over time and how significantly the target visibility is constrained by this.

 Use the Exposure Time Calculator to determine observing parameters